soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 ```matlab
 alpha_k = 0.6;
 ```
-Actuation setting for when thr controller will be triggered.
+Actuation setting for when the controller will be triggered.
 ```matlab
 Circumference = s_star*N;
 if mix